StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 2. Write data to StarRocks.

    Because some versions of StarRocks does not provide the metadata of `ARRAY` column, the connector can not infer the corresponding Spark data type for this column.
 However, you can explicitly specify the corresponding Spark data type of the column in the option `starrocks.column.types`.
-In this exapmle, you can configure the option as `a0 ARRAY<STRING>,a1 ARRAY<ARRAY<INT>>`.
+In this example, you can configure the option as `a0 ARRAY<STRING>,a1 ARRAY<ARRAY<INT>>`.

    Run the following codes in `spark-shell`: